 Q.What is the difference between client-server and Web Testing?

 Vijay: Well Srividya I would like to add one more testing type i.e Desktop Testing in this discussion.
 So now we have three testing types Desktop application testing, Client server application testing, and Web application testing.

 Each one differs in the environment in which they are tested and you will lose control over the environment in which application you are testing, while you move from desktop to web applications.

 Desktop application runs on personal computers and workstations, so when you test the desktop application you are focusing on a specific environment.
 You will test complete application broadly in categories like GUI, functionality, Load, and backend i.e DB.

 I think this will have an idea of all three testing environment.
-Keep in mind that even the difference exist in these three environment, the basic quality assurance and testing principles remains same and applies to all.
+Keep in mind that even the difference exists in these three environments, the basic quality assurance and testing principles remain the same and applies to all.